Link templates together in Flatfile and validate relationships between datasets during import.

 Upserting Relational Data

 Flatfile has the ability to upsert data from one upload into a different sheet, no matter which set of data was uploaded or matched first.
 In short, data that is linked to can be inserted into data sets that are referencing it, meaning that you do not have to worry about the order that you upload or match your data when using the relational feature.
+By default, Flatfile will upsert data from your child sheet to the parent sheet.
+This can be disabled with a flag on your linked field, described here.

 Category Fields and Relational Fields